-own recommendation concerning tenure and promotion to the President.
-In reviewing the dossier and recommendations of the Vice President for Academic Affairs and faculty constituencies, the President may consult with the Vice President for Academic Affairs, the divisional dean, the chair of the Faculty Personnel Committee, and the faculty candidate concerning information contained in the dossier, as necessary.
-The President may also request the Vice President for Academic Affairs, in consultation with the divisional dean, to seek additional information.
+- 7.3.3 Additional materials relevant to a faculty member's case for tenure and/or promotion can be submitted after the deadline indicated above but before November 15.
+If a faculty member believes information relevant to his or her case for tenure should be added to the tenure dossier, the candidate will submit this information to the dean, who will work with the candidate's discipline to draft a brief letter as an addendum to their prior letters.
+The letter and materials will then be submitted to both the Faculty Personnel Committee and the Office of the Vice President for Academic Affairs.
+If needed, additional materials can be solicited from a faculty member by the discipline, dean, Faculty Personnel Committee, and/or Vice President for Academic Affairs. - 7.3.4 By October 15, a candidate's discipline provides an evaluation to the faculty member under review and the dean.
+The faculty member must initial receipt of the evaluation and is allowed to respond to it in a 1 page letter by November 1; the response letter by the candidate will be provided to the discipline and dean. - 7.3.5 By November 15, the dean provides an evaluation to the candidate.
+The candidate must initial receipt of the evaluation and is allowed to submit a response letter to the dean by December 1.
+By December 1, the dean forwards all materials to the Faculty Personnel Committee. - 7.3.6 By [a date to be determined by the FPC and the VPAA], the Faculty Personnel Committee provides the candidate its recommendation, which is forwarded to the candidate, the candidate's dean, and the Vice President for Academic Affairs. - 7.3.7 By May 1, the Vice President for Academic Affairs will forward the faculty member's dossier, recommendations of the discipline, dean, and Faculty Personnel Committee, and their own recommendation concerning tenure and promotion to the President.
+The Vice President for Academic Affairs will also ensure the faculty member has received the recommendation letters of the discipline, dean, Faculty Personnel Committee, as well as their own recommendation letter at the same time.
+In reviewing the dossier and recommendations of the Vice President for Academic Affairs and faculty constituencies, the President may consult with the Vice President for Academic Affairs, the dean, the chair of the Faculty Personnel Committee, and the faculty candidate concerning information contained in the dossier, as necessary.
+The President may also request the Vice President for Academic Affairs, in consultation with the dean, to seek additional information.
 Any additional testimony or information supplied by the Vice President for Academic Affairs at the President's request must be represented in the dossier in writing.
 It is understood that the President may make a recommendation either for or against tenure for reasons other than those related to the performance of a candidate, while taking care to preserve academic freedom.
-The Board of Trustees will deliberate on the letters from the discipline, divisional dean, Faculty Personnel Committee, Vice President for Academic Affairs, and the President at the Board of Trustees' meeting on campus in May.
-Shortly after that meeting, the faculty member can expect a message from the Vice President for Academic Affairs with a report on the Board's decision.
-The President will provide the decision in writing to the faculty member and the divisional dean by May 15.
+The Board of Trustees will deliberate on the letters from the discipline, dean, Faculty Personnel Committee, Vice President for Academic Affairs, and the President at the Board of Trustees' meeting on campus in May.
+Within one week of that meeting, the faculty member can expect a message from the Vice President for Academic Affairs with a report on the Board's decision.
+The President will provide the decision in writing to the faculty member and the dean no later than two weeks after the May Board meeting concludes.